-Welcome to the 2019-2020 school year!
+Welcome to Mauldin Middle School!
 It is an honor and a privilege to serve as your Principal.
 Our faculty, staff, and administration strive to provide our students with exceptional instructional and extracurricular opportunities.
 We are committed to helping our students realize their full potential.
 I invite you to participate in your child’s educational journey.
 Together we can encourage, support, and strengthen our students to prepare them for a lifetime of success.

 Parents and students, please read this student handbook together to be aware of the school policies and procedures.
 Clearly understanding these expectations is an important step toward your success.

 I wish you all a wonderful school year and I look forward to building productive relationships with each of you.
 Please know that my door is always open if I can be of assistance to you.

 Karen H. Greene

 The vision of Mauldin Middle School is to develop 21st Century learners by creating a collaborative learning community.
 We will ensure lifelong learners who are responsible, productive citizens by encouraging discovery and exploration through personalized learning.

 Greenville County uses a 10 point scale which is in compliance with statewide grading

 A = 100-90; B = 89-80; C = 79-70; D = 69-60; F = 59-50